retroryan/DataStaxSparkDemos/SparkDemos/Spark_Demos.md

 * Copy the data directory in the parent directory into the /tmp directory on BOTH the Spark Driver and the Spark Master where DSE is running.
 The program will try and read the text files from the /tmp/data directory.

-* Run the program using `dse-4.7.3/bin/dse spark-submit --class simpleSpark.SparkWordCount ./target/BasicSparkDemo-0.1.jar`
+* Run the program using `dse spark-submit --class simpleSpark.SparkWordCount ./target/BasicSparkDemo-0.1.jar`

 * The method sparkWordCount iterates through each of the files in the constant  `DATA_FILES` reads the file into a Spark RDD
   * `javaSparkContext.textFile(DATA_FILE_DIR + fileName);`